guidoism/tex-oberon/README.md

 Project Oberon engineers will be able to modify the text to keep it up-to-date with the running source code.

+I have a dream that we -- as the Oberon community -- can edit and publish this book.
+I would love for this to be printed as a nice hardcover that can sit right next to my Art of Computer Programming books.

 PDF and code taken from http://www.projectoberon.com

 ## Progress